 Museum of Cadiz

-The Museum of Cadiz is a museum of classical character.
+is a museum of classical character.
 You can walk through its halls seeing all parts of exposure identified by individual or small cartelists.
-You can also watch some videos that make you understand more about the pieces you're seeing.
+You can also watch some videos that make you understand more about the pieces you’re seeing.
 Stay with a guide because it is advisable to understand and evaluate every year and history of the city with explanations and detailed facts.

 The Prehistory Museum includes rooms on the Colonization (Phoenician among others), Roman, Medieval, Modern and contemporary.
 What is most impressive is the archaeological section, which highlights a magnificent Phoenician anthropoid sarcophagus and other materials documenting the continued presence of a man in Cadiz from the lower Paleolithic Age.